Frequently Asked Questions

 The Airport Noise and Capacity Act of 1990 (ANCA) makes any airport use restriction subject to approval from the FAA.
 The FAA may approve a restriction if six statutory conditions are supported by substantial evidence.
 Those conditions are: (1) the restriction is reasonable, nonarbitrary, and nondiscriminatory; (2) the restriction does not create an undue burden on interstate or foreign commerce; (3) the restriction is not inconsistent with maintaining the safe and efficient use of navigable airspace; (4) the restriction does not conflict with a law or regulation of the United States; (5) an adequate opportunity has been provided for public comment on the restriction; and (6) the restriction does not create an undue burden on the national aviation system.

-Lindbergh Field has a curfew.
+San Diego International has a curfew.
 How are they allowed to have a curfew?

 San Diego International Airport had a departure curfew in place prior to ANCA.
 Restrictions in effect on Oct.
 1, 1990, are "grandfathered" and are not subject to the requirements of ANCA.